AuReMe/metage2metabo-postaviz/README.md

 - Plot 3 show the abundance for each selected bins in their respective sample.

-#### Warning
+>WARNING

-The "all" option on all sample (No metadata filter applied) can be long to produce the plots.
+>The "all" option on all sample (No metadata filter applied) can be long to produce the plots.
 Also heavy plots will impact the performance of the application.

-Note
+> [!NOTE]

-    A small text output under the Processing button show how many bins are selected to avoid large calculation.
-Also if only one bin (mgs) is selected it will display how many samples have this specfic bin.
+> A small text output under the Processing button show how many bins are selected to avoid large calculation.
+Also if only one bin (mgs) is selected, it will display how many samples have this specfic bin.

+#### Method

+The bins exploration present some challenges, it need to retain the production by the bins inside of each samples.

+The individual production of each bins depend of the bins present (community interaction highlighted by **Meta2metabo**) which also differ from the treatment/condition of the sample.

+All of this information can scale poorly if a lot of sample are present in input which is the point of the application: being able observe from lots of angles large chunks of data.

+In order to keep all this valuable data we choosed to use the hard drive and load/manipulate large dataframe by subset using Parquet format.
+That way RAM memory is not overload and we can pick what we need from the hard drive, using query similar to a SQL database.

 ### Compounds exploration tab